livepeer/go-livepeer/doc/ai-subnet.md

     ./livepeer -orchestrator -transcoder -aiWorker -serviceAddr 0.0.0.0:8936 -v 6 -nvidia "all" -aiModels ~/.lpData/aiModels.json
     ```

-5. **Verify Setup**: Ensure that the AI Subnet Orchestrator runs on port 8936.
+5. **Verify Setup**: Ensure the AI Subnet Orchestrator runs on port 8936.
 Open port 8936 on your machine and forward it to the internet for external access.

 > [!NOTE]
 > If no binaries are available for your system, you can build the [ai-video branch](https://github.com/livepeer/go-livepeer/tree/ai-video) of [go-livepeer](https://github.com/livepeer/go-livepeer) from source by following the instructions in the [Livepeer repository](https://docs.livepeer.org/orchestrators/guides/install-go-livepeer) or by reaching out to the Livepeer community on [Discord](https://discord.gg/livepeer).